hammerztein/etch-a-sketch/README.md

 - Event listeners `mouseover` and `change`.
 - How to apply toggle effect utilizing boolean logic.
 - How to split up functions into smaller sub-functions - to make code easier to read and maintain.
-- Event delegation - instead of attaching event listener on each of the squares, attach only one on the parent
+- Event delegation - instead of attaching event listener on each of the squares, attach only one on the parent.

 ## To-Dos

-- Responsive design
+- Responsive design.
+- Add an erase square color functionality on right mouse click.
+- Add a toggle event type functionality between `mouseover` and `click`.

 ## Resources I Used